utopia-22/guess/README.md

 1. Clone this repository to your local machine using `git clone`.
 2. Navigate to the project directory.
+3. Run the following command to install the prompt-sync module locally in your project: npm install prompt-sync
-3. Run the game using a command-line JavaScript runtime like Node.js.
-You can execute the game script.
+4. Run the game using a command-line JavaScript runtime like Node.js.
+You can execute the game script. node numberguessing.js